Dart-Code/Website/_docs/settings.md

 <br />
 Whether to register Pub Build Runner tasks with VS Code.

-## dart.previewFlutterGutterIcons
+## dart.previewDebuggerStepBack
 **Default:** `false`.
 <br />
-Whether to enable Flutter icons and colors in the editor gutter.
+Whether to enable the debuggers 'Step Back' functionality.
+This is behind a flag while VS Code does not support enabling it separately to the 'Reverse Continue' button.

 ## dart.previewFlutterUiGuides
 **Default:** `false`.